-Keri: I think one of the most interesting questions that quite a few people asked in many different ways so I will try to just cover it and with one group.
-Being a new angler to this area how do you go about figuring out where to go?
-Obviously electronics on how to get there.
+Keri: I think it is one of the most interesting questions that quite a few people asked in many different ways, so I will try to cover it with one group.
+How do you figure out where to go as a new angler in this area?
+Electronics on how to get there.
 But what is the strategy on what to do?

-Shaw: In any place you go the one thing you learn after many, many years of fishing.
+Shaw: In any place you go, the one thing you learn after many, many years of fishing.
 It doesn't matter where you are in the country.
 A bass is still a bass.
-They are exactly the same critters whether they are in New York, Florida, Japan, Italy, or Spain.
+They are the same critters in New York, Florida, Japan, Italy, and Spain.
 I fished Spain.
 Portugal.
 They are all the same.
 It's a bass.
 And they still react and do the same things.

-Finding the mother lode, the fish to win, obviously doesn't happen all that easy.
+Finding the mother lode, the fish to win, obviously doesn't happen quickly.
 But finding fish is something that you should be able to do in any situation.
 They are doing something the same in all situations.
-Meaning that we look at, when we came here the first thing I did was grab a map, and spend a lot of time in map study.
+Meaning that we look at it when we came here, the first thing I did was grab a map and spend a lot of time in map study.

 I have Google maps on my iPhone.
 I sat there and looked at it over and over and over.
-I am finding places where they have dead end canals.
+I am finding places where they have dead-end canals.
 Because all this is, is a canal system.
 It is a giant canal system.
-So you go till you find dead end canals that have clear water, cleaner water.
-Dead end canals are going to be canals that warm up quickest.
+So you go until you find dead-end canals that have cleaner water.
+Dead-end canals are going to be canals that warm up the quickest.

-In this situation we are coming out of winter.
+In this situation, we are coming out of winter.
 We are looking for water to warm up.
 Fish to get in a pre-spawn mode.
-Possibly if you found some real warm water they could get in spawn mode.
+They could get in spawn mode if you found some actual warm water.
 But we are a little early for that.
-So we are pretty much just looking for warmer water.
+So we are looking for warmer water.
 That means you are looking for something that is a dead end.
-That doesn't have anything running in to it.
+That doesn't have anything running into it.

 You have a lot of these canals.
-If you look at them on the map, a lot of these canals will break out in to a lake.
-So you have a little creek, or little drainage ditch at the back of it.
+If you look at them on the map, many of these canals will break into a lake.
+So you have a little creek or drainage ditch at the back of it.

-All that water that is out on these lakes and in open areas are real cold.
-And then all the dead end ones have an opportunity, being protected, to warm up quickest.
-That is kind of what we did here is look for those dead end canals, pick you a bunch of them out and then find out how to get there.
+All that water on these lakes and in open areas is frigid.
+And then all the dead-end ones have an opportunity, being protected, to warm up quickest.
+That is what we did here: look for those dead-end canals, pick you a bunch of them out and then find out how to get there.
 And you're finding out how to get there, GPS and maps.

-Sometimes you think a canal is open getting there and it's not.
-You run a ground.
-Sometimes it is suppose to have four or five feet of water in it and it's got three inches.
-Because the water is so low this year.
-It is just a matter of trial and error and finding your way to it.
+Sometimes you think a canal is open getting there, and it's not.
+You run aground.
+Sometimes it is supposed to have four or five feet of water, and it's got three inches.
+Because the water is so low this year, it is just a matter of trial and error and finding your way to it.
 And then hitting enough of them that you can find which ones have the better fish.
-Or which ones have a few more fish than the other ones.
+Or which ones have a few more fish than the other ones?

-What's interesting, is what I found, is I'm in canal systems and I can pull in to this one dead end, get two or three bites and I will go to this one right next to it and get none, go to the one right across from it and get none, and go to another on right there.
+What's interesting, is what I found, is I'm in canal systems, and I can pull into this one dead end, get two or three bites and I will go to this one right next to it and get none, go to the one right across from it and get none, and go to another on right there.
 They all look the same.
-They all have good depth, everything, cover.
+They all have good depth, everything, and cover.
 Not get another bite.
-Then go to another deal and pull in and no bites, no bass, and then one little shoot will have them.
+Then go to another deal and pull in, and no bites, no bass, and then one little shoot will have them.

-That's just to me, that's crazy.
-You would think that instead of having just one little deal that is happening that you would have a lot of areas that would have fish.
+That's just to me; that's crazy.
+You would think that instead of just one little deal that is happening, you would have a lot of areas that would have fish.
 It has not been that way with me.
-I have been struggling to get bites and when you get them it's just like you are going to get them in one area and that's it.
+I have been struggling to get bites, and when you get them, it's just like you are going to get them in one area, and that's it.

 Keri: Do you use the Internet at all as far as forums?

 Shaw: I do a little but not that much.
-I looked at Louisiana Wild, some magazine that they have here.
-Had a couple articles about fishing in this area.
-Some you do.
-A lot of times you read the stuff and you are not sure whether you can trust it or not trust it.
+I looked at Louisiana Wild, a magazine that they have here.
+Had a couple of articles about fishing in this area.
+Some of you do.
+A lot of times, you read the stuff, and you are not sure whether you can trust it or not trust it.

 Shaw: You would like to think everything is very truthful and honest.
 Not so on the Internet.
-We looked at a number of things.
-I haven't done well in the muddy water which is what I am sitting in right now.
+We looked at several things.
+I haven't done well in the muddy water, which I am sitting in right now.
 But I keep trying it because I know the fish don't care.
-They will be in either but it seems like my best results have been in clean water.
+They will be in either, but my best results have been in clean water.
 Just finding clean water pockets that are warm enough.
 Then you tend to get some bites.

 Keri: What was your first job?

 Shaw: First job.
-I worked, well obviously as a kid mowing yards, raking leaves.
+I worked, well, obviously, as a kid mowing yards and raking leaves.
 I used to load hay for a dollar an hour.
-My first real job, when you could turn 16 and get a job, I worked at public supermarkets bagging groceries.
+When you could turn 16 and get a job, my first real job was at public supermarkets bagging groceries.
 And then stocked groceries.
 That was my job for quite a few years through high school.
 It was fun.

 Keri: What lessons have you learned on the water that also apply off the water?

 Shaw: A lot of patience.
 A lot of patience and perseverance.
-There are so many times you will be fishing and things are not happening the way you want them to and you just got to keep going and persevere.
+So often, you will be fishing, and things are not happening the way you want them to, and you just have to keep going and persevere.
 And that is the same thing in life.
-A lot of times things don't go the way you want them to.
-They go the way they do and you just have to make the best of it.
+A lot of times, things don't go the way you want them to.
+They go the way they do, and you have to make the best of it.
 And with anything you got to do.
-You work hard with it out on the water and you better work hard at life off the water.
+You work hard with it out on the water, and you better work hard at life off the water.